 1. Introduction

-The purpose of this Shiny Dashboard is to create an updated version of the interactive Piface Java applet created by Russell V. Lenth.
+The purpose of this Shiny Dashboard is to create an updated version of the interactive Piface Java applet created by Russell V. Lenth (Lenth, 2006).
 The ability to use interactive sliders and text boxes allows the user to see in real time how certain inputs, e.g. significance level or power, affect outputs, e.g. sample size or power.
 This will not only be a computational tool, but will also be an educational tool for the user about co-dependencies of the inputs and outputs.

 1.1 R and R Studio

-This Shiny Dashboard is programmed using R version 3.4.0 and RStudio version 1.0.143.
+This Shiny Dashboard is programmed using R version 3.4.0 (R Core Team, 2017) and RStudio version 1.0.143 (RStudio Team, 2016).
 Four packages, besides the base packages included in R, are used for dashboard setup and statistical calculations.

 1.2 Packages